 Now, when it is time to figure out what to eat for the week, stuffed peppers are at the top of our family favorite meals list.
 Not only are they delicious, but they are a healthier dish too.
 And, you can make these peppers even better by swapping ground beef for ground turkey.
 We do this all of the time and there is zero difference in the taste.

-HOW TO MAKE STUFFED BELL PEPPERS
+HOW TO MAKE EASY STUFFED PEPPERS

-They will not stand up in the pan
+Problem: The peppers will not stand up in the pan

-If you find your peppers will not stand up so you can fill them, there are a few things you can try:
+Solution: If you find your peppers will not stand up so you can fill them, there are a few things you can try:

 - Slice off the bottom bumps so that it is level (don’t cut off too much as you don’t want to have the filling run out).